Starcounter/Docs/guides/network/middleware/README.md

 ## Middleware classes

-In addition to request and response filters, `Application.Current.Use` allow for custom middleware classes that can be exposed and used by all applications.
-These custom middleware classes implement the `IMiddleware` interface.
+`Application.Current.Use` also allows for exposing custom middleware classes.
+These middleware classes implement the `IMiddleware` interface.

-Here's an example of an application using a custom middleware class:
+Here's an application using a middleware class:
 ```cs
 class Blocker : IMiddleware
 {